kelvinz/code-notes/courses/spark_docs.md

 Use the If Then Else patch to switch between two states in response to something depending on the data type selected.
 	condition + then + else => output

+*Less Or Equal Patch*
+Use the Less or Equal patch to make something happen when the value coming from the input patch is less than or equal to a preset value.
+	first input + second input => less or equal